Japan says may take China to WTO over Fukushima-driven seafood import ban

 "Human life is at stake now.
 Please stop the calls immediately," Nishimura said.

-The minister said the government is gathering information on the reports of movements to boycott Japanese products in China and would work with business leaders to address the situation.
+The minister said the government was gathering information on the reports of movements to boycott Japanese products in China and would work with business leaders to address the situation.

-(Reporting by Chang-Ran Kim, Kantaro Komiya and Mariko Katsumura; Editing by Simon Cameron-Moore)
+(Reporting by Kantaro Komiya, Mariko Katsumura, Sakura Murakami and Chang-Ran Kim; Editing by Simon Cameron-Moore and Jacqueline Wong)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.